University of New Orleans: Organizations

-There are more than 120 registered clubs and organizations active at UNO, including 15 fraternities and sororities.
+There are more than 120 registered clubs and organizations active at UNO, including roughly 15 fraternities and sororities.
 UNO Student Government is the official student government association.
 Registered organizations are separated into categories of either religious, honorary, political, professional, social, service, organizations, or special interests.

 Media

-The Driftwood is the UNO weekly newspaper and is published every Thursday.
+The Driftwood was the UNO weekly newspaper and was published every Thursday.
 UNO also owns and operates WWNO, a local radio station.
 WWNO began transmitting in 1972.

 Greek life

-The Greek community at the University of New Orleans is composed of 16 organizations, governed by three councils.
+The Greek community at the University of New Orleans is composed of about 15 fraternities and sororities.

 Colleges

 UNO has four colleges: College of Business Administration, College of Liberal Arts, Education and Human Development, College of Engineering, and College of Sciences.
 The university also offers a bachelor's degree in Interdisciplinary Studies.

 Campus

 The university's campus is located in the New Orleans metropolitan area, sitting on Lake Pontchartrain at the end of Elysian Fields Avenue and on the former site of NAS New Orleans.
 The UNO Research and Technology Park, referred to as "The Beach" is located adjacent to campus on the former site of the Pontchartrain Beach amusement park.
 The Kiefer UNO Lakefront Arena and Maestri Field at Privateer Park, UNO's basketball and baseball facilities, are located at the corner of Franklin Avenue and Leon C. Simon Boulevard.

 UNO's classes were originally housed in the remaining buildings following the closure of NAS New Orleans at that site.
 As a nod to campus' time as a Naval base, the oldest lecture buildings completed in 1960, the Liberal Arts Building and the Science Building, are both numbered and laid-out like a ship with Liberal Arts featuring exterior balconies for access to the classrooms as opposed to interior hallways, and both Liberal Arts and Science featuring two central courtyards in each building.
-UNO's newer chemical-sciences annex is designed like a steam boat and many of the newer lecture buildings on campus have similar shapes to the original science and liberal arts buildings without the interior courtyards due to limited space on the main campus.

 Throughout the years, additional permanent buildings were built to accommodate a larger student body.
 These include Milneburg Hall (1969), the University Center (1969), the Earl K. Long Library (1970), the Geology/Psychology Building (1972), the Engineering Building (1987), the Life Sciences Complex (Phase 1: the Computer Center, Phase 2: the Biology Building, and Phase 3: the Mathematics Building; All completed between 1979 and 1984), the Chemical-Sciences Annex (1997), and Kirschman Hall (2004).